 - ½ cup tomato paste

-- 1 tsp Calabrian chili or substitute for ½ tsp red pepper flakes
+- 1 teaspoon Calabrian chili or substitute for ½ teaspoon red pepper flakes

 - 1 cup grated parmesan divided